Algoryx/click-mirror/README.md

 ### Stepping the simulation

-The simulation is not started until after the first handshake is complete, ie when the first ControMessage is received.
+The simulation is not started until after the first handshake is complete, ie when the first ControlMessage is received.
-After that, the simulation is stepped once per message, except after a ResetMessage; see below.
+After that, the simulation is stepped once per message, except after a ResetMessage; see above.

 ## Links